mgkakadiya/question-and-answer/database/readme.md

 create user <DATABASE_USER> with encrypted password '<USER_PASSWORD>';
 grant all privileges on database <DATABASE_NAME> to <DATABASE_USER>;
 ALTER USER  <DATABASE_USER> PASSWORD '<NEW_USER_PASSWORD>';

+# Other setup commonds
+grant USAGE on schema my_schema to service_role;
+grant all on all tables in schema my_schema to service_role;
 ```

 ### Validate database